-Chief Consultant/Sole Proprietor: Dr. Ola Grimsby
+Chief Consultant/Sole Proprietor: Ola Grimsby, PT, DMT, FFAAOMPT

-Following his graduation from Idrettshøyskole (sports college) in Denmark, he graduated from the Norwegian State Physiotherapy School and the Physical Therapy Department of Health in Oslo, Norway.
+Following his graduation from Idrettshøyskolen (sports college) in Denmark, he graduated from the Norwegian State Physiotherapy School and the Physical Therapy Department of Health in Oslo, Norway.
 In addition he has completed 3 years of postgraduate studies in Mobilization with the Nordic Special Group for Manual Therapy and with the Norwegian Physical Therapy Association.
 Dr. Grimsby served as chairperson for the Norwegian Physical Therapy Association’s Special Group for Manual Therapy after which he became the chairperson for the Nordic Group of Specialists in Manual Therapy.
 He was Norway’s first Executive Member if IFOMPT and a Founding Member of the American Academy of Orthopedic Manual Physical Therapy.
 He also served as a Member of the Board of Editors of the Journal of Orthopedic and Sports Physical Therapy.
 Dr. Grimsby established degree granting authority for the OGI residency programs offering a Doctor of Manual Therapy Degree as well as a PhD.
 In 1991 he received a Certificate of Authorization for Service as the Director of a California Postsecondary Educational Institution under CEC Section 94311(a).
 Ola Grimsby has received numerous national and international awards and he has published books and articles in several languages.